GenesisWarfare/01-Part1-Ideation/readme.md

 Ember & Bloom is a cozy, thoughtful game that blends nature and technology into a gentle, emotionally rich experience.
 A game that’s calm, inspiring, and full of quiet beauty — perfect for anyone who wants to relax and feel part of a living world.

+---

+*Some parts of this README (structure & layout) were assisted by ChatGPT.*